 Crappie Fishing Waters In Maine

 For all its fishing opportunities, Maine has very limited crappie fishing.
-Two major lakes, Sebasticook Lake and Sebago Lake have reasonably good populations of crappie.
-Some private ponds may also have a small population of crappie.
+Three major lakes, Great Pond, Sebasticook Lake and Sebago Lake have reasonably good populations of crappie.
+Some private ponds may also have a small population.

 Crappie are actually a member of the sunfish family and can be found in many Maine lakes.
 Crappie are known by many different local names.
 Paper mouth, goggleye, bridge perch, slabs and speckled perch, are just a few.

 By clicking on the images and links above, you will be taken to a page offering more information about the selected species.

 Sibley Pond was home to the Maine state record black crappie.

 Check out crappie fishing information, by state.